2010 Korean Grand Prix: Post-race

-Fernando Alonso won the race and became the points leader after Webber's retirement.
+Fernando Alonso won the race and became the championship points leader after Webber's retirement.

 Vettel said Red Bull "did more or less, a perfect job" in the race until his retirement from an engine failure on the forty-sixth lap.
 Renault principal engineer Fabrice Lom apologised to Red Bull for Vettel's engine failure.
 It was later revealed by Vettel that the engine was not to have been used in future races had it not failed.
 Horner subsequently said Red Bull would not be favouring Vettel or Webber for the Drivers' Championship.
 In 2011, Red Bull advisor Helmut Marko said he had considered retirement from the sport after Vettel and Webber failed to finish because he believed Red Bull had lost the possibility to win the title in 2010.
 After Webber and Vettel retired, members of the McLaren and Ferrari teams celebrated the events.
 Sauber team principal Peter Sauber told Blick it was "very unsporting" and that "they were scenes that didn't please me at all".
 Button said problems with his front tyres caused him to lock up under braking.
 He later described his race as "sad".
 Button also told journalists he believed he was unable to defend the Drivers' Championship though said he would not assist Hamilton unless Button was mathematically ruled out.

 Buemi and Sutil were summoned to the stewards for the roles in their respective accidents and incurred five-place grid penalties for the next race at Interlagos.
 Sutil was fined $10,000 (£6,400) for driving in the manner that was performed, despite knowing of a problem with his brakes.
 Sutil said he struggled with excessive brake force, which caused him to lock his tyres; he was unhappy with his performance.
 Kobayashi said he saw Sutil in his mirror and believed he would not complete the manoveure.
 Buemi said his accident with Glock was caused by him braking late and said he felt "sorry" for Glock.